 Celebrating fewer cars on the road and improved air quality!

 The Washington State Commute Trip Reduction Law was passed in 1991 as part of the Clean Air Act and was updated in 2006 as the CTR Efficiency Act.
 Over 130 businesses participate and promote participation in their CTR program by encouraging employees to carpool, ride the bus, vanpool, bike, walk, work from home and/or compress their work schedule.
-As a result of the Commute Trip Reduction program, over 7,000 fewer vehicle trips are taken EACH DAY in Spokane County, annually reducing over 38 million miles from being driven on our roadways and reducing over 620 tons in carbon monoxide emissions!
+As a result of the Commute Trip Reduction program, over 6,300 fewer vehicle trips are taken, reducing over 136,000 miles driven EACH DAY in Spokane County, annually reducing over 1.6 million trips and nearly 35 million miles from being driven on our roadways and reducing over 33,500 metric tons in carbon monoxide emissions!

 The coveted Pinnacle Award was given to three businesses that have gone far beyond the minimum requirements to demonstrate a firm understanding of the true benefits of trip reduction activities -- cleaner air, healthier employees, reduced traffic and an overall enhancement of the quality of life in Spokane County.